A professional path shaped by context, institutions, and the questions that connect them.

 My path

-I began in the private sector, working on corporate responsibility at Empresa de Telecomunicaciones de Bogotá, before moving into consulting at TRUST Gestión Estratégica de Riesgos, where I advised organisations on RBC strategies, human rights due diligence, and alignment with international standards.
+I began in the private sector, working on corporate responsibility at Empresa de Telecomunicaciones de Bogotá, before moving into consulting at TRUST Gestión Estratégica de Riesgos, where I advised organizations on RBC strategies, human rights due diligence, and alignment with international standards, including in conflict-affected settings in Colombia and Mexico, where the gap between corporate commitments and community realities was most acute.
 I later worked in the technology and start-up ecosystem at AKTEK, where speed and experimentation reshaped my understanding of implementation and, in particular, the importance of value-anchored partnerships.
 Most recently, I contributed to policy-aligned approaches on decent work, human rights, and supply chains at the International Labour Organization.

-Alongside practice, I pursued an academic path through my Masters in Development Studies from the Graduate Institute in Geneva, and then culminating in a PhD from the University of Neuchâtel, specialising in the evolving regulatory landscape of multinational corporations' responsibility.
+Alongside practice, I pursued an academic path through my Master's in Development Studies from the Graduate Institute in Geneva, culminating in a PhD from the University of Neuchâtel, specializing in the evolving regulatory landscape of multinational corporations' responsibility.